 In many ways, human reproduction is an inherently difficult and inefficient process.
-Statistics show, that any time a sperm meets egg and fertilization occurs, pregnancy rates are only around 30%; 20% resulting in a clinical loss and another 50% lost between ovulation and a women's period.
-Because many human eggs are "flawed" it can take many sperm, eggs and even embryos to eventually produce one healthy baby.
+Statistics show that any time a sperm meets an egg and fertilization occurs, pregnancy rates are only around 30%; 20% resulting in a clinical loss and another 50% lost between ovulation and a woman's period.
+Because many human eggs are "flawed," it can take many sperm, eggs, and even embryos to eventually produce one healthy baby.
 The average woman in this country takes 5.3 months to conceive.

-Some of the techniques that help couples overcome infertility involve allowing reproductive medicine physicians (REI —reproductive endocrinologist/infertility specialists) to choose the best of a woman's reproductive tissues to use in order to have a child.
+Some of the techniques that help couples overcome infertility involve allowing reproductive medicine physicians (REI —reproductive endocrinologist/infertility specialists) to choose a woman's best reproductive tissues to use to have a child.
 In IVF, for example, not all the eggs will fertilize and not all the embryos will develop.
 Thus, the embryologist has to select which embryos they think will have the highest likelihood of establishing a successful pregnancy.
-Up to now, morphology, that is, how an embryo looked, has been the main criteria for choosing which embryos to transfer.
+Up to now, morphology (that is, how an embryo looked), has been the main criteria for choosing which embryos to transfer.

-Human reproduction is inherently poor, as evidenced by the high miscarriage rates, suspected to be as high as 70% (20% clinical loss, 50% loss between ovulation and menses) and the average time to achieve pregnancy of 5.3 months.
-As a women ages reproductively, her ability to make chromosomally normal embryos decreases.
-As more and more couples are postponing childbirth, the average age of conception at ACFS is now in the mid to late thirties (average @37).
-As a result, we are seeing not only a decrease in egg production and/or quality but also an increase in chromosomally abnormal embryos.
-These two factors result in decrease pregnancy rates, increase risk of a first trimester miscarriage and increase risk of having a child born with a chromosome abnormality (Down’s Syndrome).
+Human reproduction is inherently poor, as evidenced by the high miscarriage rates suspected to be as high as 70% (20% clinical loss and 50% loss between ovulation and menses) and the average time to achieve pregnancy of 5.3 months.
+As a women ages reproductively, her ability to make chromosomally-normal embryos decreases.
+As more and more couples are postponing childbirth, the average age of conception at ACFS is now in the mid to late thirties (average @37-38).
+As a result, we are seeing not only a decrease in egg production and/or quality but also an increase in chromosomally-abnormal embryos.
+These two factors result in decreased pregnancy rates, increase risk of a first-trimester miscarriage, and increase risk of having a child born with a chromosome abnormality (Down’s Syndrome).

-At ACFS, we have found that the single most important reason for a failed IVF cycle (implantation failure) and/or first trimester loss (miscarriage) is due to the fact that the transferred embryos were chromosomally abnormal (aneuploidy).
+At ACFS, we have found that the single most important reason for a failed IVF cycle (implantation failure) and/or first-trimester loss (miscarriage) is because the transferred embryos were chromosomally abnormal (aneuploid).
 This is based on the assumption that the ART laboratory operates at a high level of excellence.

-As a result of our data, ACFS strongly encourages our patients to do chromosome testing or PGS (pregenetic screening) as part of their IVF.
-Although there are some reports in the literature to suggest that chromosome screening of embryos does not improve success rates, ACFS respectfully strongly disagrees.
-Our data over the last two years shows quite the contrary, that IVF with chromosome testing significantly improves a couple's IVF success rates; 20+%, over conventional IVF, if two embryos are transferred.
+As a result of our data, ACFS strongly encourages our patients to do chromosome testing or PGS (preimplantation genetic screening) as part of their IVF.
+Although some reports in the literature to suggest that chromosome screening of embryos does not improve success rates, ACFS respectfully and strongly disagrees.
+Our data over the last two years shows quite the contrary: that IVF with chromosome testing significantly improves a couple's IVF success rates (20+% over conventional IVF if two embryos are transferred).